-Group Project (100 points):
+Group Project (120 points):

-Teams will identify a current innovation initiative underway by a company, describe the innovation, and prepare recommendations (see project handout for details).
-Teams will submit initial project proposals in week 5 for review and approval and a final paper + slide presentation on Day 10.
+Teams will identify a current innovation, describe the innovation and its origins, and how this in- novation demonstrates, extends, and contradicts particular topics covered in the course (see project handout for details).
+Teams will submit initial project proposals in week 5 for review and approval share a final paper + slide presentation on Day 10.